philips-labs/automation-workshop/docs/part-2.md

     You can see what other plugin types there are by running `yarn new`.

-## Register your plugin
+## Install your plugin

-The plugin won't do much on its own, we need to register it in the backend so that it gets loaded correctly.
+The plugin won't do much on its own, we need to install it in the backend so that it gets loaded correctly.

 Firstly, add your package as a reference to the